temporalio/documentation/docs/app-dev-context/activity-parameters.md

 <!--TODO link to gRPC limit section when available -->

 Some SDKs require that you pass context objects, others do not.
-When it comes to your application data, that is – data that is serialized and encoded into a Payload, we recommend that you use a single object as an argument that wraps around the application data passed to Activities.
+When it comes to your application data—that is, data that is serialized and encoded into a Payload—we recommend that you use a single object as an argument that wraps the application data passed to Activities.
 This is so that you can change what data is passed to the Activity without breaking a function or method signature.